 In 1897, Holy Trinity Episcopal Church was located north of Crane Creek and just south of the waterway.
 It became necessary to move the Church, and the Wells generously donated property for the relocation of the Church.
 In 1963 the Church was moved once again and is now at its present location.

 When the Wells first came to Melbourne, the city had only been incorporated for eight years.
 The population was growing and the primary means of transportation was by boat or horse and wagon.
 The Wells family, together with other prominent families, began building stretches of roads including Riverview Drive and Melbourne Avenue.
 Mr. Wells was instrumental in bringing the Florida East Coast Railway to Melbourne in 1893.

 After the death of William and Nora in 1933, Stanford and Pearl lived at Green Gables with their family until their passing in 1971.
-Family members continued to live at Green Gables until 2004.
-Hurricane and water damage made the house no longer inhabitable.
+Family members continued to live at Green Gables until 1987.
+Hurricane damage in 2004 made the house no longer inhabitable.
 Ownership of the property still remains in the Wells Family.